keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 keptn.sh/version: "some-workload-version"
 ```

-If the `keptn.sh/version` annotation is missing, webhook computes a version string,
+If the `keptn.sh/version` annotation is missing, the webhook computes a version string,
 using a hash function that takes certain properties of the pod as parameters
 (e.g. the images of its containers).
 Next, it looks for an existing instance of a `KeptnWorkload`